joaocosteira/amazon_clone/README.md

 # Amazon Clone Project
 For education purposes, this repository contains a simple amazon frontend clone.
-This was inspired by the [following tutorial](https://www.youtube.com/watch?v=DF68MNDxVwU) but contains a few differences including dependencies used and some architecture decisions.
+This was inspired by the [following tutorial](https://www.youtube.com/watch?v=DF68MNDxVwU) but this version contains a few differences including dependencies used and some architecture decisions.

 ## Functionalities
 - Simple store feed